-Table 2.
+Table 3.
 Model attributes defined for the Attribute type.

-An OCCI Attribute name MUST be defined by Attribute.name.
-The OCCI Attribute namespace is flat and the "occi." prefix is reserved for the OCCI specification.
-Domain-specific OCCI Attribute names MUST NOT contain the "occi." prefix, instead they SHOULD use a prefix consisting of the provider's reverse domain name.
-E.g. "com.example.".
+An Attribute name MUST be defined by Attribute.name.
+The Attribute namespace is flat and the "occi." prefix type The type of the Attribute.
+The types supported are "Object", "List" and "Hash".

-An Attribute MAY specify the following properties in addition to the OCCI Attribute name.
+An Attribute MAY specify the following properties in addition to the Attribute name.
 Attribute properties are OPTIONAL but MUST be client discoverable if used.